Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Inference: A Novel Two-parameter Sensitivity Analysis Model

-for all set $i$ and all $j$th and $j^\prime$th unit in that set.
-When $\Gamma=1$, the odd is 1, i.e., $\eta_{ij}=\eta_{ij'}=1/J_i$, and there is no unmeasured confounding.
-When $\Gamma>1$, the ratio may be different than 1, indicating an effect of unmeasured confounding.
-For example, when $\Gamma=1.5$, the ratio is in $[2/3, 3/2]=[.66, 1.5]$.
-In other words, even after adjusting for the observed covariates by matching, because of an imbalance of unmeasured confounding, an individual may be $50\%$ more likely or $33\%$ less likely to receive the treatment compared to another unit in its matched set.
-The larger $\Gamma$ is, the more we have allowed the effect of unmeasured confounding.
-Rosenbaum's sensitivity model \eqref{eq_gamma_model} may be equivalently written in a semiparametric model for the probability $\Pr(Z_{ij}^o=1\mid X_{ij}^o, u_{ij}^o)$, where $\Gamma$ appears as a coefficient of $u_{ij}^o$; see Supplement~\ref{supp:equi} for details.
+To understand the role of $\Gamma$, note that, when $\Gamma=1$, the odd is 1, i.e., $\eta_{ij}=\eta_{ij'}=1/J_i$, and there is no unmeasured confounding.
+When $\Gamma>1$, the ratio may be different from 1, indicating an effect of unmeasured confounding.
+For example, when $\Gamma=1.1$, the ratio is in $[1/1.1, 1.1]=[.91, 1.1]$.
+In other words, even after adjusting for the observed covariates by matching, because of an imbalance of unmeasured confounders, an individual may be $10\%$ more likely or $9\%$ less likely to receive the treatment compared to another unit in its matched set.
+The larger $\Gamma$ is, the more we allow the effect of unmeasured confounding.
+An observed difference of the outcome between the treated and control group in the OS may be statistically significant if $\Gamma=1$, i.e., assuming no unmeasured confounders, but may become insignificant for $\Gamma=1.1$ if we find that the observed effect can be created under the null using a treatment assignment that prefers to assign treatment to units with larger potential outcomes with just a 10\% higher probability.
+Such a finding is concerning since the observed significant effect disappears under a small unmeasured confounding, while a small amount of unmeasured confounding is hard to dismiss in most OSs.
+In contrast, the effect of heavy smoking on lung cancer only became insignificant when $\Gamma>6.5$ \citep[][Table 4.1]{rosenbaum2002observational}.
+Rosenbaum's sensitivity model \eqref{eq_gamma_model} may be equivalently written in a semiparametric model for the probability $\Pr(Z_{ij}^o=1\mid X_{ij}^o, u_{ij}^o)$, where $\Gamma$ appears as a coefficient of $u_{ij}^o$; see Supplement~S1.1 for details.
+In a sensitivity analysis, we shall ask if a hypothesized value $\beta^\star_0$ for the ATOT is plausible for a given level of unmeasured confounding.
+Then the set of plausible $\beta^\star_0$ values at a given significance level will create a confidence set for ATOT, allowing for $\Gamma$ level of unmeasured confounding.
+The larger $\Gamma$ is, the wider the set of values that becomes plausible for ATOT with a wider range of allowed effects of unmeasured confounders, and the confidence set becomes bigger.